5 tips that will help you save money in Singapore

 There’s no doubt that Singapore should be on every traveler’s destination hit-list.
 The island nation boasts with some pretty amazing green spaces, skyscraper-studded skylines, and a unique blend of cultures and traditions.
 Not to mention, culinary treats, world-class attractions, and many UNESCO World Heritage sites.
 But that said, Singapore is also very expensive, which is why budgeting is essential when planning to spend a few days in the Lion City.
 Whether you are a backpacker or just like saving a penny here and there, we set out 5 handy Singapore budget tips that will help you save money in the city below.

 In a rush?
 Pin these Singapore budget tips for later.

 #1 Plan ahead

-Using a guide book is also a great way to plan your whole itinerary in just a few hours, and will give you a very good idea of what things cost – ultimately allowing you to budget more effectively.
+Using a guide book is also a great way to plan your whole itinerary in just A few hours.
+Moreover, you would also be able to get a very good idea of what things cost – ultimately allowing you to budget more effectively.

 If you’re flying with a budget airline from within Asia, chances are you’ll most probably arrive at Changi Airport at some ungodly hour.
 Naturally, you could wing it and pay SG$60 for a taxi ride to your hotel.
 Alternatively, you could use public transport or book a transfer from the airport at a fraction of the cost.